WoodWing/contentstation-drag-to-indesign/README.md

     ...
 ```

-# Note
+# Notes
 * The plugin assumes that the server url returned by the Content Station SDK matches the server url configured for InDesign.
-Please update the createDragData funciton if this is not the case.
+Please update the createDragData function if this is not the case.
 * The text of the button and tooltip can be localised by changing the D2ID_LABEL and D2ID_HINT_TEXT constants